AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/getting-started.md

 After configuring, make note of the Environment IDs for the new property.

-## Configure the tag Web SDK extension to send data to the datastream created previously
+## Configure the Platform Web SDK extension to send data to the datastream created previously

 Create your property in the Data Collection UI, then use the Adobe Experience Platform Web SDK extension to configure it.